Stop the Suffering.

 Ban live export now!

-Together, we can create a more compassionate South Africa for all beings.
+Together, we can create a more compassionate South Africa for all beings

 Our Promise: Protecting Animals, Ending Live Export Suffering

-Every year, thousands of animals are shipped from South Africa to foreign countries, in conditions that causes suffering, only to be slaughtered at their destination.
-South Africans do not want their animals subjected to cruelty and suffering.
-South African people embrace the spirit of “Ubuntu”, which recognises the interconnectedness of all beings, and that humans are part of a larger and more significant relational, communal, societal, environmental and spiritual world.
+South Africans do not want this.
+We embrace the spirit of ‘Ubuntu’, which recognises the interconnectedness of all beings, and that humans are part of a larger and more significant relational, communal, societal, environmental and spiritual world.

 WHAT MAKES LIVE EXPORT SO BAD?

-South Africa has laws in place to govern animal welfare, but once these export vessels leave South African waters, there are no laws to safeguard animal welfare; and no way to guarantee monitoring or protection for these animals.
+South Africa has laws in place to govern animal welfare, but once these export vessels leave South African waters, there are no laws to safeguard animal welfare – and no way to guarantee monitoring or protection for these animals.

-•Overcrowded and unsanitary conditions during transportation
+- Overcrowding and unsanitary conditions during transportation

-•Dehydration, hunger, and exhaustion
+- Dehydration, hunger, and exhaustion

-•Exposure to extreme weather and heat stress
+- Exposure to extreme weather and heat stress

-•Separation from their families and social groups
+- Separation from their family and social groups

 Our Partners